dlandon/z80pack/README.md

 Changes:

+2017-07-30
+- Adjusted permissions on /root/z80pack.

 2017-07-17
-- Add shell in a box for gui access to the Docker.
+- Add shell in a box for web gui access to the Docker.

 2017-07-16
 - Add the cpm13 and cpm14 scripts to /config folder.